arya-k/blog/posts/hyper-key.md

 From here, you can go on to create whatever shortcuts you wish.
 Hammerspoon provides some [excellent documentation](https://www.hammerspoon.org/docs/), and you can also take a look at my full hyperkey config in [my dotfiles](https://github.com/arya-k/dotfiles/tree/master/hyperkey).

-The only limit now, is your imagination*!
+The only limit now, is your imagination!*

-* and your understanding of lua :)
+*and your understanding of lua :)